exploratory-io/book/analytics/kmeans.md

 5. Click Run button to run the analytics.
 6. Select view type by clicking view type link to see each type of generated visualization.

+### "Summary" View
+"Summary" View displays the table of the following info for each cluster.
+  - Number of Rows
+  - Number of Rows (Ratio)
+  - Within-Cluster Sum of Squares
+  - Mean of variable column values (cluster center)

-### "Scatter" View
+### "Biplot" View
 "Scatter" View displays the scatter plot of observations (rows) with colors by the clusters.

 ### "BoxPlot" View
 "BoxPlot" View displays boxplot that shows distributions of the variables for each cluster.
 Y-axis is always normalized so that the values of variables, which can be in very different scales, are comparable to each other.

-### "Error Bar" View
+### "Radar" View
-"Error Bar" View displays means of variables for each cluster with error bars.
-Type of the error bars can be selected in the properties.
+"Radar" View displays normalized means of variables for each cluster with radar chart.

 ### "Line" View
 "Line" View displays lines that represent individual observations, showing the values of the variables, with colors by the clusters.
 Y-axis is always normalized so that the values of variables, which can be in very different scales, are comparable to each other.

+### "Category (Ratio)" View
+Category (Ratio)" View appears only when the Category column is specified.
+It shows ratios of the rows in different categories in each cluster.

+### "Category (Path)" View
+Category (Path)" View appears only when the Category column is specified too.
+It shows ratios of the rows in different categories in each cluster as well as their absolute row numbers.
+Parallel Categories Diagram

 ### "Data" View
 "Data" View shows the original data with additional "cluster" column that tells which cluster each row belongs to.